Rezamonium/plant-name-checker/README.md

 # Plant Scientific Name Checker

 This Python tool checks plant scientific names using the [Plants of the World Online (POWO)](https://powo.science.kew.org) API and outputs accepted names and authors.
+This script queries the POWO search endpoint for personal research.
+Respect server limits and avoid mass scraping.

 ## 🔍 Features